Nischal-1817/Nischal-1817/README.md

 ### Hi there, Myself Nischal Pradyoth 👋

-I am currently in 3rd year of B.Tech Computer science at IIITDM Kancheepuram. 👨‍🎓
+I am currently in the final year of B.Tech Computer science at IIITDM Kancheepuram. 👨‍🎓

 I am interested in learning cool stuff and currently working on Web Development and Data Science. 👨‍💻